April 11, 2025

 What is Speech Recognition in Artificial Intelligence?

-Speech recognition in artificial intelligence is also known as automatic speech recognition (ASR).
-It converts spoken language into written text to understand and respond.
-Automatic Speech recognition works by analysing audio input and applying complex algorithms and cutting-edge technologies like machine learning (ML) and neural networks to recognize and interpret spoken words.
+Automatic Speech recognition works by analyzing audio input and applying complex algorithms and cutting-edge technologies like machine learning (ML) and neural networks to recognize and interpret spoken words.
 Phonetics and linguistics are the foundations of this technology.

 Speech recognition systems enable users to communicate with devices, applications, and services using their voice rather than traditional input methods like typing or clicking.
 Businesses develop these programs and technologies to integrate them into different hardware devices and identify speech.